Retro-Devils/Devils-Advocate/README.md

 # Updating

+- On boot Decils Wizard will tell you thiers a update if thier is .

-- To update go to Tools/Builds Menu.
-If listed version is higher click on it and then install .
+- To manually check.
+Go to Tools/Builds Menu.
+If listed version is higher click on it and then install.

 # To Do / The Future

-- More Pre setup themes
+- More Pre setup themes in Kodi .

 - Get install size smaller (up to community)